mendix/web-widgets/packages/pluggableWidgets/rich-text-web/README.md

 ### Clear local TinyMCE declarations

-To get premium features works, you need to use TinyMCE cloud instead of bundled version.
+To get premium features working, you need to use TinyMCE cloud instead of bundled version.
 To do this, you will need:

 -   Clear the content of `src/utils/plugins.ts` as this is no longer needed and will be import directly from TinyMCE cloud script.